Inri Cristo: Public speaking and religious activities

 In 1969, at the age of 21, Inri began his public life as a self-professed prophet and astrologer, introducing himself as "Iuri de Nostradamus".

 Inri wandered over 27 countries, spreading his message.
 In 1980, Inri was expelled from the United States, from Venezuela, and from England.
 France sheltered him for nine months and even announced in Antenne 2: "Le Christ est revenu sur la terre" ("Christ is back on Earth").
 On this occasion, Inri was invited to speak in the Grande École Polytechnique de Paris.
 Back in Brazil, on 28 February 1982, Inri performed what he called a "libertarian act."
 He broke into the cathedral in Belém in Pará state.
 Accused of profanation and vandalism by the clergy, he was sent to jail for fifteen days.

 He has been detained by police more than forty times, owing to his statements and unusual way of dressing.

 He is often invited to give lectures in many colleges and universities throughout Brazil, and he is usually well received by students.

 SOUST

-SOUST (Acronym in Portuguese for "Supreme Universal Order of the Holy Trinity") refers to the residence of Álvaro Thais.
-Located on the outskirts of Brasília, DF, the property is protected by weapons, barbed wire, electric fence, dogs and an observation tower, where Álvaro lives with nine other women, also with characterized garments.
+SOUST, aka Suprema Ordem Universal da Santa Trindade (Acronym in Portuguese for "Supreme Universal Order of the Holy Trinity") refers to the residence of Álvaro Thais.
+Located on the outskirts of Brasília, DF, the property is protected by weapons, barbed wire, electric fence, dogs and an observation tower, where Álvaro lives with nine women, also with characterized garments.
 He has lived there since 2006, after spending two decades in Curitiba, in southern Brazil.